VisualComposer/builder/readme.txt

 * New: Featured Image Post Grid - show your portfolio to the whole world in a beautiful way
 * New: Centered Post Grid - classic layout to which is perfect for blog archives, news sections, and other structured content
 * New: Multiple Image Collage - an attention grabber media element.
 Showcase your products with style
-* New: Recent colors in color picker.
-Noone wants to open a brand book every time to look for #HEX color.
+* New: Recent colors in the color picker.
+No one wants to open a brand book every time to look for #HEX color.
 Now your colors are saved in the recent color section and are just a click away
 * Update: WooCommerce integration is a must and we improved integration between the two plugins in this release
 * Update: License activation is better handling specific server configurations
 * Update: Notification system received a facelift and now system messages look better than ever